 Why they're a leader in DesignOps: Process in DesignOps is like salt in cooking—a little dash will do you.
 At Capital One, Seaman focuses on using just the right amount of process and people-centered management to help their design teams deliver quality work across the organization.
 From a start in product management, Seaman has spent the last 15 years building a solid portfolio in digital and design.
 Before Capital One, Seaman worked at the UK-based airline bmibaby helping manage their brand.

 “Over the past six months I've been refining the onboarding experience for new starters on the Capital One Design team.
 How do you make the first day, weeks and months of a new starters experience the best it can be?
-It shouldn't be hard, though in some cases a new starter’s arrival isn’t as smooth as it could be – which is strange, given the effort which goes into the recruitment process.” - Zoe Seaman, A Guide to Great Onboarding
+It shouldn't be hard, though in some cases a new starter’s arrival isn’t as smooth as it could be – which is strange, given the effort which goes into the recruitment process.” "

 New York, USA